ballerina-platform/ballerina-lang/semtypes/src/main/java/io/ballerina/semtype/README.md

 - Operations on sem types are separated into XXXXOps classes and the data into derivatives of `SubtypeData`.
 This way we can have the logic within the functions reflect the Ballerina code.

+- `bitCount` and `numberOfTrailingZeros` are available in Java `Integer` class, hence not implemented here.